 - When Permitted or Required by Law.
 OALT/ABO is compelled to disclose personal information in response to a law, regulation, court order, subpoena, valid demand, search warrant or other legally valid request or enquiry.
 We may disclose information to our accountants, auditors, agents and lawyers in connection with the enforcement or protection of our legal rights.
 We may disclose information to various regulators in order to comply with regulatory requirements to which we are subject.
 This helps ensure honest and ethical business practices.

 How is your information protected?

-Your information is held in a pass code-protected database and is only available for use by OALT/ABO staff in the conduct of the Association’s regular business.
+Your information is held in a pass code-protected database and is only available for use by select OALT/ABO Board Members in the conduct of the Association’s regular business.

 What privacy rights do you have?

 You may request access to your personal information that we hold.
 You may question the accuracy and completeness of this information.
-You may opt out or withdraw your consent that allows us to share your personal information in certain circumstances (for example, sharing of your information with our associate members at conference).
-You may withdraw consent given at any time by contracting us by e-mail or telephone at the address and number noted below.
+You may opt out or withdraw your consent that allows us to share your personal information in certain circumstances.
+You may withdraw consent given at any time by contracting us by email or postal mail at the addresses noted below.
 However, your decision to withdraw or revoke your consent may limit the products or services that we are able to provide to you.

 Who do you contact about privacy concerns at the OALT/ABO?

 Ontario Association of Library Technicians/Association des bibliotechniciens de l’Ontario

 Abbey Market, P.O.
 Box 76010, 1500 Upper Middle Road West,